Right Arrow

 The Hazard:

-A student using a box cutter to open supplies suffers a deep laceration when the knife slips.
+A student using a box cutter to open supplies receives a deep laceration when the knife slips.

 1. Mandatory PPE (gloves, goggles) in labs and shops.